cyverse-archive/DE/services/terrain/doc/endpoints/misc.md

 # Miscellaneous Terrain Endpoints

-Note that secured endpoints in Terrain and metadactyl are a little different from each other.
-Please see [Terrain Vs. Metadactyl](terrain-v-metadactyl.md) for more information.
+Note that secured endpoints in Terrain and apps are a little different from each other.
+Please see [Terrain Vs. Apps](terrain-v-apps.md) for more information.

 ## Verifying that Terrain is Running